Skip to main content

 What is a cloud landing zone?

-A cloud landing zone is a pre-defined, secured, and well-architected multi-account sandbox that serves as a starting point for organisations to quickly launch and deploy workloads and applications.
+The meaning of a cloud landing zone refers to a pre-defined, secured, and well-architected multi-account sandbox that serves as a starting point for organisations to quickly launch and deploy workloads and applications.
 It is designed to be scalable, modular, and secure, allowing cloud engineers to configure resources to match the needs of their organisations.

 Landing zones provide guardrails that allow businesses to onboard different teams and functions and divide them over multiple accounts so workloads are secure, isolated, and managed centrally.